Urigo/graphql-modules/docs/guides/load-your-schema.md

 ## Using Imports

-You can also write your schema and resolvers in different field, and import them:
+You can also write your schema and resolvers in different field, and import them using **[graphql-import-node](https://github.com/ardatan/graphql-import-node)**:

 `modules/my-module/index.ts`
 ```typescript